Best Dog Breeds For Different Personalities

 For Cuddle Buddies

-Who doesn't love a good snuggle session?
+Who doesn’t love a good snuggle session from a companion dog?
 Certainly not these dogs!
-These breeds are well-known for their loyal, loving natures.
+These breeds are well-known for their loyal, sweet personalities.

 The very definition of "Man's Best Friend," you'll always find them close at hand, begging for another belly rub.